A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 I sat with that for a while.
 The more I turned it over, the more I believed it.

-It’s not a definition you’ll find in a dictionary.
+It’s not language you’ll find in a dictionary.
 It’s not academic language — though it’s consistent with the research.
 Psychologist C.R.
-Snyder spent decades studying hope and concluded it has two engines: the belief that you can move forward, and the ability to find a route when the obvious one is blocked.
-For me, it came out of a year of living it, and from a question that deserved a real answer.
+Snyder spent decades studying hope.
+He concluded it has two engines.
+The engines are the belief that you can move forward.
+It’s also the ability to find a route when the obvious one is blocked.
+It came from a year of living it, and from a question that deserved a real answer.

 I want to unpack it with you — word by word — because I think each piece matters.